-Macular degeneration, also known as age-related macular degeneration, AMD, or ARMD, occurs when the central portion of your retina, the macula, wears down, resulting in vision loss.
+Macular degeneration is also known as age-related macular degeneration, AMD, or ARMD.
+This condition occurs when the central portion of your retina, the macula, wears down, resulting in vision loss.

 Your macula is responsible for focusing central vision in the eye.
-It controls your ability to read, drive, recognize faces and colors, and see objects in refined detail.
+It controls your ability to:

-When the cells of your macula deteriorate, you begin to lose central vision, but retain peripheral vision.
-The prevalence and severity of AMD increases with age.
+When the cells of your macula deteriorate, you begin to lose central vision but retain peripheral vision.
+The prevalence and severity of AMD increase with age.

 Macular degeneration is one of the leading causes of vision loss.
 It affects over 10 million Americans.
 It is most present in Caucasians.